cloudfoundry-attic/cf-docs/source/docs/running/architecture/health-manager.html.md

 The Health Manager monitors the state of applications deployed to Cloud Foundry and ensures that started applications are running, and that their versions and number of instances are correct.

 The Health Manger compares the actual state of an application to its desired state, and when it detects a discrepancy, it initiates actions to return the application to the desired state.
-For instance, if fewer than expected instances are running, the Health Manager will instruct the appropriate DEA to start the appropriate number of instances.
+For instance, if fewer than expected instances are running, the Health Manager will instruct the Cloud Controller to start the appropriate number of instances.

-The actual state of an application is represented by an instance of the `AppState` class, which updates itself based on heartbeats and `droplet.exited` messages issued by the DEA running the application.
+The actual state of an application is updates  based on heartbeats and `droplet.exited` messages issued by the DEA running the application.
 The desired state of an application is obtained from a dump of the Cloud Controller database.

 ## <a id='components'></a>Health Manager Components ##